-Research from Google shows that now more than ever, Woody Allen was right – Showing Up is 80% of success.
+Research from Google shows that now more than ever, Woody Allen was right – Showing Up is 80% of social selling success.
 Today’s self educating B to B buyer is increasingly turning to sources other than salespeople for information.

 Number Of Sources Buyers Consult